ZhiyuanLck/dnnplot/README.md

 ## Basic usage

-With `dnnplot`,  you are suppose to draw blocks from left to right, down to up and back to front, which are posit directions of x, y,​ and ​z​ axes respectively.
+With `dnnplot`,  you are supposed to draw blocks from left to right, down to up and back to front, which are posit directions of x, y,​ and ​z​ axes respectively.

 The block in `dnnplot` is a customized shape, which means you can use it as a node with lots of anchors and all the styles that can be set for node.
 The grammar is simple: